indianmoody/academic/networkSystems/webproxy/readme.txt

-web proxy server that is capable of accepting HTTP 1.0 requests from clients, pass them to HTTP server and handle returning traffic from the HTTP server back to clients.
+Web Proxy server that is capable of accepting HTTP 1.0/1.1 requests from clients, pass them to HTTP server and handle returning traffic from the HTTP server back to clients.